From boxing to politics, Tony Drake shares growing up in Sioux City

 “It’s more diverse now than it ever has been but even today as it is we still have that racial thing going on but I think education is what is going to cure that,” said Drake.

-Drake said, if he had it all to it again, he wouldn’t change a thing.
+Drake said, if he had to it all again, he wouldn’t change a thing.